yowchap/ModThatIsNotMod-Public/README.md

 - Spawn items from pools
 - Check if mods are up to date
 - Send notifications to the player
+- Access methods with Nullable<T> arguments that are normally broken
 - Much more

 ### Custom Items